googlemaps/ios-on-demand-rides-deliveries-samples/README.md

     to launch Xcode.
 From this time onwards, you must use the `.xcworkspace` file to open the project.

-##Add resources
+## Add resources

-1. Please add the `base.Iproj` file and sub files into the project if they are not linked automatically.
+Please add the `base.Iproj` file and sub files into the project if they are not linked automatically.

-2. In Xcode, open the project's Build Phases, and then within Copy Bundle Resources, and click on the plus sign button (+).
-   Click Add Other, and select the ride sharing framework.
-   From the ride sharing framework directory, select the following files:

-   * `gRPCCertificates.bundle` (not required if you are already using gRPC in your project).

-   Under Choose options for adding the files, check the Copy items if needed

 ## Code updating

-1. Follow the [Get an API key guide](https://developers.devsite.corp.google.com/maps/documentation/ios-sdk/get-api-key#add_key) to add your API key to your app.
-Add a valid `kMapsAPIKey` in `GRSDAppDelegate.m` for both Consumer and Driver.
+1. Follow the [Get an API key guide](https://developers.devsite.corp.google.com/maps/documentation/ios-sdk/get-api-key#add_key) to add your Maps API key to your app.

+   - For Swift, update `mapsAPIKey` in `APIConstants.swift` for both Consumer and Driver.

+   - For Objective-C, update `kMapsAPIKey` in `GRSCAPIConstants.m` for the Consumer app and in `GRSDAPIConstants.m` for the Driver app.

+2. Add the Provider ID to your app.
+The Provider ID is the Project ID of the Google Cloud Project containing the service account used to call the Fleet Engine APIs.

-2. Add a valid `kProviderID` in `GRSDViewController.m` for both Consumer And Driver.
+   - For Swift, update `providerID` in `APIConstants.swift` for both Consumer and Driver.

+   - For Objective-C, update `kProviderID` in `GRSCAPIConstants.m` for the Consumer app and in `GRSDAPIConstants.m` for the Driver app.

 Then the project should run normally.